How to Create a Google Analytics Report In Minutes

 Finally - assessing particular pages and search queries

-Google Analytics allows you to gauge the performance of particular pages and even search queries.
-Including this portion at the very end because it’s very granular data that is usually trumped by the big-picture metrics we went through earlier.
+Google Analytics allows you to gauge the performance of particular web pages and even search queries.
+We're including this portion at the very end because it’s very granular data that is usually trumped by the big-picture metrics we went through earlier.

 We’ve concluded the report creation walkthrough – your Google Analytics report is ready to be delivered!
 About that: feel free to use our pre-built Google Analytics template, which includes all the vital website KPIs.
 We’ll automatically pull the performance data and turn it into a visual representation.